University Hospital Hamburg-Eppendorf

 About the department

-- Color-coded duplex sonography of the whole vascular system
+- Color duplex sonography of the entire vascular system

 - Capillary microscopy

-- Carotid artery stenosis in case of a possible or experienced stroke
+- Carotid stenosis in the case of development of risk or previous stroke

-- Lesions of arteries in the internal organs
+- Stenosis, occlusion and aneurysms of the arteries of the internal organs

-- Stenosis, occlusion and aneurysm of pelvic and lower limb arteries
+- Stenosis, occlusion and aneurysms of the aorta, pelvic vessels and lower limbs

 - Vascular tumors